Adirelle/s6rc-overlay/README.md

 * `-e` imports all variables from the starting environment.

-* `-w` change the working directory to the starting one.
+* `-w` changes the working directory to the starting one.

 * `-u` runs progs as the starting user.

 Configuration
 -------------

-He is a list of environment variables to alter s6rc-overlay behavior:
+He is a list of environment variables that alters s6rc-overlay behavior:

 * `S6_VERBOSITY`: the verbosity of various s6-rc commands.
 Defaults to 1.